-Placing Your Child for Adoption with Adoption Choices of Colorado
+Placing Your Baby for Adoption with Adoption Choices of Colorado

 Genuine help can be hard to find, especially if you find yourself in a situation where you have an unplanned pregnancy.
 At Adoption Choices of Colorado, we are here to give you the support and care you deserve.
-If you, or someone you know, is considering putting a child up for adoption, we have available resources to ease the process for you.
+If you, or someone you know, is considering placing your baby for adoption, we have available resources to ease the process for you.
 Developing an adoption plan is made simple with our Adoption Plan Checklist, which aims to prepare you for the future with as little extra stress as possible.
 You absolutely have options available to you and our adoption agency is a great place to start.

 Initial adoption research for a birth mother

+Giving up a baby for adoption can has a lot of steps to consider.
 You will undoubtedly have many questions as you begin your adoption journey, which is why doing initial research can be very helpful.
-For instance, we have compiled a list of commonly asked questions about adoption on our homepage that you may find resourceful and answer some of your nagging questions and concerns.
+For instance, we have compiled a list of commonly asked questions about adoption on our homepage.
 There are also a myriad of books and online sources to help you.
 Talking to a trusted friend or family member can provide insight for you as well.
 It’s important that you find someone close to recruit during this time.
 You do not have to go through placing your child for adoption alone.

 Choosing an ideal adoptive family for your adoption